Expedition DateS

 Arrival at Kilimanjaro International Airport

 Arrive at Kilimanjaro International Airport and transfer to your hotel in Arusha.
-Take the day to rest, prepare, and meet your guides for a pre-climb briefing.
+Take the day to rest, prepare, and meet your guides for a pre-climb briefing and gear check.

 Day 2